codio/site/source/docs/ide/boxes/installsw/box-parts.html.md

 ### For G2 (second generation) Boxes

-These new Boxes provide full `sudo` (root) access, which means you no longer need to use the Box Parts package management system to install software.
-Instead, you can use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.
+These new Boxes provide full `sudo` (root) access, so you can use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.

 See also [Stacks](/docs/dashboard/stacks/listing/) where you can create new Projects and Boxes from pre existing Stack libraries.